 Projects

-From toddlers to seniors, from passive to active park- and beach-goers, and for people of all ability levels: promoting enjoyable, safe, and accessible recreational facilities and activities have been the unwavering aim of the Friends of the Powerhouse’s efforts from its inception through today.
+From toddlers to seniors, from passive to active park- and beach-goers, and for people of all ability levels: promoting enjoyable, safe, and accessible recreational facilities and activities have been one of the unwavering aim of the Friends of the Powerhouse’s efforts from its inception in 1988.

 Through community fundraisers, donations, grants and other activities, Friends of the Powerhouse (FOP) have raised more than $3,000,000 for the benefit of the City of Del Mar.